Tax Form Calculator

-New York Tax Form 203b: Nonresident and Part-Year Resident Income Allocation And College Tuition Itemized Deduction Worksheet
+Form IT-203-B: Nonresident and Part-Year Resident Income Allocation and College Tuition Itemized Deduction Worksheet (2026)

-Use the New York Tax Form Calculator New York Tax Form 203b: Nonresident and Part-Year Resident Income Allocation And College Tuition Itemized Deduction Worksheet as a stand alone tax form calculator to quickly calculate specific amounts for your 2024 New York state tax return.
+Use the New York Tax Form Calculator Form IT-203-B — Nonresident and Part-Year Resident Income Allocation and College Tuition Itemized Deduction Worksheet as a stand alone tax form calculator to quickly calculate specific amounts for your 2026 New York state tax return.
+Alternatively, you can use one of our Combined Federal and State Tax Estimators to quickly calculate your salary, tax, and take-home pay.

 Nonresident and Part-Year Resident Income Allocation And College Tuition Itemized Deduction Worksheet